spooky-finn/piek-attendance-prod/readme.md

 ## About integration module and our task
 This integration module allows you to view the working time statistics of companies employess for make a reports.
 The some few a ZK Access controllers was placed in the our objects.
 One controller has only one smart-card reader.
 For this reason, we are trying to determine the type of event (it was the entrance of employee, or exit) in this algorithm.
 Determination idea will be revealated a little later.

- ###### Convertin database
+ ### Convertin database
-  To convers so oldest Microsoft database lice and Access.mdb used an mdb-tools (aviable for linux and windows).
+  To convert so oldest Microsoft database as Access was used mdb-tools (aviable for linux and windows).

 ## Production configure